-Being a part of a generation who largely had traditions that go as far back as a Betty Crocker cookbook, how do we rebirth something that might be already lost?
-I gave it my best shot- by making the oldest living relative I had one of his favorite foods (kielbasa) and making changes every year until I came on a recipe he liked.
+Being apart of a generation who largely had traditions that go as far back as a Betty Crocker cookbook, how do we rebirth something that might be already lost?
+After some thought I clumsily took up the task grasping at the few lingering strands of the past to weave into my present hopes for something to someday take shape.
+I gave it my best shot- by making the oldest living relative I had one of his favorite foods, and making it again and again until he like it.

-My grandfather comes the a kielbasa-loving community nestled in the Pocono Mountains in Eastern Pennsylvania.
-He would entice us as kids with stories about the autumn air smelling strongly of sausage from everyone’s backyard smokehouses and about his neighbors with long and fun Polish last names that always ended in -ski.
+My grandfather comes a kielbasa-loving community nestled in the Pocono Mountains in Eastern Pennsylvania.
+He would entice us as kids with stories about the air in autumn filling with the perfume of wood burning from smokehouses full of sausage scattered in backyards throughout the town.

-The following year with much improved smoking technique I took my refined sausage to Christmas and it placed it on the table where it shared center stage with a lighter colored sausage bought at a small butchershop in his hometown.
-I watched him take a little bit of both sausages as he loaded up his plate, ate them both, and went for seconds with the other sausage.
-I asked him later what he thought of my kielbasa and he said nonchalantly, “Needs more garlic.”
+The following year with more experience and a much improved smoking technique I took my refined sausage to Christmas and placed it on the table where it shared center stage with a lighter colored sausage bought at a small butchershop in his hometown.
+I watched him attentively as he took a little bite of both sausages, then completed loading up his plate.
+True to having lived through the depression he cleared his whole plate including eating both kielbasas, and when he reached for seconds he chose the other sausage.
+I asked him later what he thought of my kielbasa and he said nonchalantly like the year before, “Needs more garlic.”

-My father tried to console me by saying, “Oh he’s getting old and is probably loosing his tastebuds.”
+My father understanding what I was trying to do attempted to console me by saying, “Oh he’s getting old and is probably losing his tastebuds.”
 But I wasn’t convinced.
-I believed that our Grandpa whose been eating kielbasa his whole life simply knows what’s good, even if he did lose his tastebuds.
+I believed that our Grandfather who’s been eating kielbasa his whole life simply knows what a good kielbasa is, with or without his tastebuds.

-Later that evening my brother, who tried to stick up for me and my sausage every year asked what Grandpa thought of the kielbasa.
-He looked up and softly said as he does, “Yeah.
+Later that evening my brother, who tried to stick up for me and my sausage over the years asked our Grandfather what he thought of the kielbasa.
+He looked up and said, softly and surely, “Yeah.
 Good.”